 Trust for America’s Health

-.
-Nadine Gracia is Executive Vice President and Chief Operating Officer at Trust for America’s Health (TFAH), where she is a senior policy adviser to the president and manages TFAH’s core business functions and internal operations.
-She has more than twenty years of leadership and management experience in federal government,…
+J. Nadine Gracia, MD, MSCE Dr. J. Nadine Gracia is Executive Vice President and Chief Operating Officer at TFAH, where she works in partnership with the president and CEO to develop and implement strategic policy priorities, and manages TFAH’s core business functions and internal operations.
+She has extensive leadership and…